hafbau/lecture_notes/w2d3/notes.md

 **Requests** is made from clients and composed of:
-- url
-- method
-- body?
-- header?

 **Responses** is from the server to a particular request.
 And includes:

-- status
-- header
-- body

 **Http Demo** [10m]

 ### New things we learned today

+- setting up a TCP server with `net` module from node
+- how to setup server to listen on a port aka how to open a shoe a store
+- server and client need encoding to be set before communication
-- `.on` sets up listeners for an event.
-And the signature is `whatever.on('event', functionToHandleThisEvent)
+- setting up data listeners for both server and client

-- nesting server actions to clients within `server.on('connection')` to ascertain connection to the particular client
+- how server responds to client's message by writing to the connection object

-- how to create server and connection to server

-- setting encoding is important.

-- In tcp communications happen through the server, two clients don’t directly talk

-- understanding that the callback passed to `.on` method runs asynchronously and so order of execution will depend on the particular event being triggered (*async sockets* in Brian M's words)
+- server listens on `connection` while client listens for on `connect`
+- Hafiz's hot tips for verbal communication and how it translates to machine2machiune protocol

 ### References